Please Note: No Longer Accepting Applications for Spring 2014

 The Woodrow Wilson Foreign Policy Fellowship Program is now accepting applications for the Spring 2014 session.

-The Fellows will be selected on a competitive, bipartisan basis from both House and Senate Congressional offices.
-The Fellowship Program is also open to exceptional rising leaders who staff other U.S. policymakers who are keenly interested in foreign policy issues.
+The Fellows will be selected on a competitive, bipartisan basis from both House and Senate offices.
+The Fellowship Program is also open to exceptional rising leaders with a keen interest in foreign policy who staff other U.S. policymakers.

-To Find Out More About What the Fellowship Offers or to Apply Click Here!
+To Find Out More About the Fellowship or Apply Click Here!

 Past Topics and Speakers: